Alfa Romeo BAT: History

-Alfa Romeo contacted Giuseppe "Nuccio" Bertone of the Bertone design house and commissioned three concept vehicles to research the effects of drag on a vehicle.
+Alfa Romeo contacted Nuccio Bertone of the Bertone design house and commissioned three concept vehicles to research the effects of drag on a vehicle.
 The idea was to create vehicles with the lowest possible drag coefficient.
-All the cars featured large rear bumpers and curved fins.
 They were built upon the Alfa Romeo 1900 chassis.
 Each of the three cars was presented at the Turin Auto Show, in 1953, 1954 and 1955 respectively.

 The lowest of the three cars' drag coefficient was 0.19, an achievement even by today's standards.
 For each of the cars, Alfa Romeo provided a five-speed gearbox and a powerful four-cylinder engine that produced more than 90 hp, good enough to propel the car to a top speed of 125 mph.

 All three original BATs have been restored.
 They make appearances at car shows such as the Concorso Italiano and Pebble Beach Concours d'Elegance.
 The cars have been on display at the Blackhawk Museum in Danville, CA, from 2005 until July 2017.
 In 2020, RM Sotheby's sold all three cars as one lot at their auction for US$14.840 million, including buyer's fee.

 BAT 5

 The BAT 5 was the first of the Bertone-Alfa Romeo BAT project.
 It was first shown at the Turin Auto Show in 1953.
 The design of the model was based on a study of aerodynamics.
 The shape of the front in fact aims to eliminate the problem of airflow disruption at high speeds.
 The design also aims to do away with any extra resistance generated by the wheels turning, as well as achieving a structure which would create the fewest possible air vortices.
 In practice these rigorous criteria would allow the car to reach 200 km/h with the 100 hp engine mounted as standard.
-The design that Bertone came up with was for an extremely light car (1100 kg), with side windows at a 45 degree angle with respect to the body of the car and a large windscreen which blends in with the almost flat roof.
+The design that Bertone came up with was for an extremely light car (1100 kg), with side windows at a 45-degree angle with respect to the body of the car and a large windscreen which blends in with the almost flat roof.
 The rear windscreen is divided lengthwise by a slim pillar, and flanked by two fins tapering upwards and slightly inwards.
 The car had a drag coefficient of 0.23.

 BAT 7

 The second BAT was shown at the Turin Auto Show in 1954, a year after the BAT 5.
 For this design (as for the other BAT models, though less evidently), Bertone added elements from his experience working on wing profiles in the aeronautical industry.
 The result was the shape of the large, curved tail fins.

 The nose was lower than that of the BAT 5, and the protrusions where the headlights would normally be stuck out even further.
 The headlights were located next to the nose and moved down when in use.
 The drag coefficient of the BAT 7 is 0.19.

-The BAT 7 features in the Top Gear book Daft Cars by Matt Master.